Netherlands-African Business Council

 Netherlands-African Business Council (NABC) is a non-profit organization for Dutch companies trading and investing in Africa and vice versa.
 It supports its members with their activities in Africa by promoting trade with the continent.
-NABC has been work around the world since it was set up by Heineken and other Dutch companies in 1946.
+NABC has been working around the world since it was set up by Heineken and other Dutch companies in 1946.
 The NABC celebrated their 70th year anniversary in 2016.
-The Netherlands-African Business Council currently holds 400 members, both Dutch and African.
+The Netherlands-African Business Council in 2023 had nearly 250 members, both Dutch and African.
 The NABC has contacts and a wide database within the Netherlands and covers all countries in Africa.

 Members

 The idea behind the NABC is as a business platform for companies that trade and invest in and with Africa to exchange reliable contacts and create business opportunities.
 The Netherlands-African Business Council currently has 440 company member companies, Dutch as well as African.
 These companies are active in all sectors of the private sector.
-Company size varies from entrepreneurialships to multinational corporations such as Royal Dutch Shell, Heineken, Rabobank and Philips.
+Company size varies from entrepreneurial ships to multinational corporations such as Royal Dutch Shell, Heineken, Rabobank and Philips.
 Most member companies are in the Business Service sector, followed by Agriculture and Transport.
 The NABC supports members with problems and questions they might have in doing business with African companies and governments.
 Members get discounts on events and activities and get exclusive access to some events, such as the Africa Business Club.

 Services

-The NABC has become the central point for companies who want to become active in or with Africa.
 Member companies get support with regards to questions and problems that may arise when business is done with African companies and governments.
-Next to this the NABC can gets member companies in touch with African companies and governments by either providing contact details or serving as an intermediary.
+Next to this the NABC can connect member companies to African companies and governments by either providing contact details or serving as an intermediary.